yoga nidra sleep

-Next, I led them through a 35-minute Yoga Nidra practice, and Awareness practice which acts like a guided meditation, where I focused on helping people achieve deep, peaceful, and nourishing sleep.
+Next, I led them through a 35-minute Yoga Nidra practice and awareness practice.
+It acts like a guided meditation, where I focused on helping people achieve deep, peaceful, and nourishing sleep.

 (Drop the mic.)

 Have you ever suffered from sleeplessness?
 Of course, you have.
 Everybody does.
 In the United States, 50–70 million adults of all ages and socio-economic classes suffer from regular sleep problems (Reference).

 Also Read>>> Yoga Nidra for Kids Mp3

-Likely, when you think of yoga practice probably conjures images of sweaty asanas, stretchy pants, and deep Ujjayi breaths, yet there are many ways to practice stilling mind.
+Likely, when you think of yoga practice probably think of sweaty asanas and deep Ujjayi breaths, yet there are many ways to practice stilling mind.